Oshkosh NGDV: History

+Background

+Grumman LLV mail trucks at a post office in South Dakota.
+The USPS has operated the LLV since 1987.

+The USPS purchased a fleet of purpose-built Grumman LLV mail delivery vehicles in the late 1980s.
+The similar Ford-Utilimaster FFV was introduced in the late 1990s in smaller numbers.
+The LLV fleet lacks safety features that became common after their introduction, including airbags, anti-lock brakes, and backup cameras.
+As of 2013, the USPS local delivery fleet consisted of approximately 212,000 vehicles, 142,000 of which were LLVs.

 On January 20, 2015, the USPS issued a Request for Information (RFI) notice for a Next Generation Delivery Vehicle.
 On February 13, 2015, it was announced that General Motors would be bidding on the contract, which would include the construction of 180,000 new vehicles at a cost of at least $5 billion.
 The stated goal of the contract was to have the first vehicles on the road by 2018.
 Potential bidders had until March 5, 2015, to submit comments and pre-qualification responses.
 The USPS issued a Request for Proposal (RFP) to 15 prequalified companies on April 14, 2015; General Motors was not on the prequalified list.
 The prototype RFP was issued on October 20, 2015, and updated on December 1, including a Statement of Objectives (SOO) providing preliminary vehicle specifications, vehicle performance targets, and a Statement of Work providing a sample driving cycle.

 Design specification

 Under the draft design specification issued in January 2015, the NGDV was to have a minimum lifespan of 12 years and a target lifespan of 20 years.
 The cargo area was required to enclose a minimum volume of 4.38 m3 with a minimum payload capacity of 680 kg.
 Vehicles were required to be able to maintain a speed of 65 mph on level roads, accelerating to that speed within 35 seconds.
 In addition, vehicles were required to maintain 45 mph on a 2.5% grade and be capable of stopping on such a grade, and then ascend a 20% grade in both forward and reverse.

 In the prototype RFP, these requirements were updated to include the delivery of six prototype examples in two sizes: a "standard" vehicle accommodating 155 ft3 of cargo and a "small" vehicle with 121 ft3, with both sizes not to exceed 112 in of height.
 The minimum sustained road speed was 60 mph with a grade of up to 1% at an altitude of 3000 ft or less, with a minimum operating range of 70 mi including 600 stops and starts while using the heating and air conditioning systems and accessories at their maximum settings, to maintain cabin temperatures of 65–85 F when ambient temperatures are -30 to 120 F. The cargo area was required to accommodate heights ranging up to the 95th percentile male without stooping while setting the maximum exterior height at 122 in.
 The maximum target unit price was US$35,000.